 (c) sent to you by email at the address provided by you – within 24 hours of the email being sent.

-4.4.
-Employment Office may increase the Fee annually, up to an additional 5% of the initial fee.
-Employment Office must give the Client 7 days notice of any increase.
+4.4 Employment Office may increase the Fee upon the expiration of the Term, up to an additional 5% of the initial fee.
+Employment Office must give the Client 7 days of written notice of any increase.

 5. Intellectual Property